-Being overweight — especially if you carry excess weight around your middle — increases your risk of heart disease.
-Excess weight can lead to conditions that increase your chances of heart disease — including high blood pressure, high cholesterol and diabetes.
+Being overweight — especially around the middle of the body — increases the risk of heart disease.
+Excess weight can lead to conditions that increase the chances of developing heart disease — including high blood pressure, high cholesterol and type 2 diabetes.

-One way to see if your weight is healthy is to calculate your body mass index (BMI), which considers your height and weight in determining whether you have a healthy or unhealthy percentage of body fat.
-BMI numbers 25 and higher are generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.
+The body mass index (BMI) uses height and weight to determine whether a person is overweight or obese.
+A BMI of 25 or higher is considered overweight and is generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

 Even a small weight loss can be beneficial.
-Reducing your weight by just 3 to 5 percent can help decrease your triglycerides and blood sugar (glucose), and reduce your risk of diabetes.
-Losing even more weight can help lower your blood pressure and blood cholesterol level.
+Reducing weight by just 3% to 5% can help decrease certain fats in the blood (triglycerides), lower blood sugar (glucose) and reduce the risk of type 2 diabetes.
+Losing even more helps lower blood pressure and blood cholesterol level.

 6. Manage stress

 Some people cope with stress in unhealthy ways — such as overeating, drinking or smoking.
 Finding alternative ways to manage stress — such as physical activity, relaxation exercises or meditation — can help improve your health.

 7. Get regular health screenings